Leading a prestigious school like John Lyon and being part of School life is a great honour and a huge source of pride.

 Every day I witness remarkable young men being challenged with new ideas, taught to them by a dedicated group of teachers in facilities envied by many.
 I see these boys achieve: in the classroom, on the sports field, in the music hall, on the stage.
 Most satisfyingly, I see happy boys.

 Our Academic Curriculum is rightly at the heart of every working day – it forms the very core of all we seek to achieve as a leading place of learning.
 English, Mathematics, the Sciences, Humanities, Creative Arts, Languages and Digital disciplines form a curriculum designed to educate and inspire, giving both knowledge and a desire to want to know more.

-There is, however, much more outside the classroom.
-Sport, which largely takes place on our 25-acre playing fields, music and drama are huge strengths of John Lyon and well-resourced Co-Curricular and Extra-Curricular Programmes help our boys explore the world around them, whether that be public speaking or beekeeping.
+There is, however, much more outside the classroom, including Sport, which largely takes place on our 25-acre playing fields; music and drama, which are huge strengths of John Lyon; and well-resourced Co-Curricular and Extra-Curricular Programmes that help our boys explore the world around them.

 John Lyon School life is a programme of personal growth and enrichment rarely seen in many schools – the sort of education that is highly sought after in today’s competitive educational marketplace, and prized by parents interested in a high quality independent education.

 She has expanded the academic and extracurricular offering, polishing the pastoral care.
 Parents undoubtedly appreciate her approach.The Good Schools Guide on Katherine Haynes